ycr88/shangdewu/user/README.md

     - [ ] add the new pricing
     - [ ] make section for Discounts
     - [ ] Delete newgroup-item template and create group-item
+    - [x] rename adults-beginers to adults starter
+    - [ ] Document the funcionality of the schedule

 ## page leto 2019
   * // FIXME twig expression are not rendering in the shortcode section